re-gui/repaint/README.md

 - "on ...": the implementation is a wrapper around the given crate,
 - "with ...": the implementation is custom but based on the given crate under the hood.
 - no prefix: the implementation is custom.

+> :information_source: the [`repaint-with-skia-safe`](./implementations/skia-safe/) currently has the priority, the `repaint` will be adapted to it and [`repaint-with-skia-safe`](./implementations/skia-safe/) can be considered as the reference implementation: refer to it when in doubt.